Uinyw/financetracker/pages/analysis/usecases_bankaccount.md

 Flow:
 1. The user provides the ID of the bank account to delete.
-2. The systems removes the bank account with the given ID from the set of bank accounts.
+2. The system removes the bank account with the given ID from the set of bank accounts.

 Alternative flows: